dataplat/FabricTools/README.md

 ## Contributing

-Contributions to Fabtools are welcome.
+Contributions to FabricTools are welcome.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 - **Ioana Bouariu** - *Initial work* - [Jojobit](https://github.com/Jojobit)
+- **Kamil Nowinski** - *Refactoring, unification, further commands* - [NowinskiK](https://github.com/NowinskiK)

-See also the list of [contributors](https://github.com/Jojobit/fabtools/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/dataplat/FabricTools/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments